Our plans for Land South of Hill Dyke Road

 15. How are you consulting with the local community?

-The project team is running an in-person and online public exhibition event.
-This will include a public consultation event held at the Hill Dyke Community Centre on Thursday 5th February 2026 between 3pm – 7pm.
-Exhibition banners and plans will be available, with members of the team on hand to answer any questions.
-Feedback forms will also be available for residents to provide their comments.
+The project team previously ran an in-person and online public exhibition event.
+This included a public consultation event held at the Hill Dyke Community Centre on Thursday 5th February 2026 between 3pm – 7pm.
+Exhibition banners and plans were available, with members of the team on hand to answer any questions.
+Feedback forms were also available for residents to provide their comments.

 - Freephone number: 0800 148 8911 (Available Monday–Friday, from 9am–5pm)